 With the support of professionals concerned with all aspects of heritage conservation, architecture and planning, we support sympathetic reuse which recognises and integrates valued heritage.
 As an example, the National Trust’s Alternative Concepts for the proposed redevelopment of the 22 hectare Barangaroo site on Sydney’s Harbour, had suggested ways of enhancing the development by incorporating, rather than ignoring, the rich maritime, indigenous and environmental heritage of the site.

 At a local level we work with communities to protect places that are important to their neighbourhoods.
-We are currently examining and commenting on the heritage impacts of inner city motorways such as WestConnex, and the impacts of coal mining on cultural landscapes, historic buildings and critical ecological systems.
+We examine and comment on the heritage impacts of inner city motorways and the impacts of coal mining on cultural landscapes, historic buildings and critical ecological systems.

 Longstanding issues include the proposal to “move” the Ultimo Powerhouse Museum to Parramatta, and the protection of fragile ecosystems such as the World Heritage listed Blue Mountains.